deckyal/DFC/README.md

 <b>Preparations</b>

 1. Put the FIWNews data on images/ (ex : /DFC/images/FIDsNew/F0001/MID1)
+2. Download the five validation split from : https://web.northeastern.edu/smilelab/fiw/download.html and put on the /DFC/cl-info folder
 2. Run the LandmarkingHeatmap to get the corresponding denoised image and the facial heatmaps

 python ReproduceFIW.py -testFold=0